 The Vr stands for Vertical vector, r incision face lift.
 It was developed at the York clinic to give clients the option of a procedure that will give definite subtle improvement to the jowl area that can safely and easily be performed under local anaesthetic using permanent deep sutures similar to the technique used in a full face and neck lift.

-The VR Facelift is a best described as a ‘mini’ facelift; a more affordable and less invasive alternative to full face and neck lift surgery for those clients looking to lift, smooth and tighten sagging facial skin.
-Exclusive to face etc… medispa, the bespoke procedure was devised by Consultant Plastic Surgeon Mr Rhodes and is performed in clinic under local anaesthetic.
+A more affordable and less invasive alternative to full face and neck lift surgery, the Vr face lift offers an alternative treatment option for those clients looking to lift, smooth and tighten sagging facial skin.

-As every client’s skin and required goals are unique, a detailed consultation with Mr Rhodes, face etc… medispa’s Consultant Plastic Surgeon is essential prior to undergoing any surgical procedure.
+As every client’s skin and required goals are unique, a detailed consultation with Consultant Plastic Surgeon Mr Nicholas Rhodes is essential prior to undergoing any surgical procedure.
 During the consultation Mr Rhodes will discuss any problem areas, desired improvements, options available (including no treatment at all) and expected outcomes.

-Should the VR Facelift be agreed upon as the most suitable treatment, the procedure will be carried out in-clinic by Mr Rhodes in our CQC approved operating theatre.
+Should the Vr Facelift be agreed upon as the most suitable treatment, the procedure will be carried out by Mr Rhodes in our recently refurbished operating theatre.
 A local anaesthetic is applied to the treatment area to ensure the patient’s total comfort for the duration of the procedure.
-An incision is then made in front of the ear on each side of the face.
-Lax, excess skin is removed, before deep sutures are placed to tighten the facial ligaments and leave skin tighter and lifted.
-The whole procedure completed in around 2.5 hours.

 Scarring is as discreet as possible, with the surgical incision having been placed within the natural crease in front of the ear and hairline.